Widge-5/SAROO_Tools/README.md

 ---

+## Elsewhere on GitHub

+If you create your own background GIFs and music, I recommend sending them to [WilliamDSW's repo](https://github.com/williamdsw/saroo-backgrounds) for inclusion in their collection.

+The official Saroo Github repository is at [https://github.com/tpunix/SAROO](https://github.com/tpunix/SAROO)

+---

 This utility is provided **as-is**, free to use and distribute.
 Please do not modify before distribution.
 Attribution appreciated.

 Please consider subscribing to my YouTube channel and supporting me on ko-fi.